 Let me explain, there are certain puzzles which you can’t solve as a ‘big boy’.
 As such, you shrink yourself down and enter key locks or small objects, allowing you to solve the enlarged inner-workings of the puzzle from the inside out.
 It’s quite a surreal moment, especially when you turn around and see the room you were just in, only it’s now about 100x bigger!

 The game doesn’t like to tell you what to do.
 Sometimes you’ll find letters lying around which may hint at what you should be looking for, but most of the time it’s up to you to explore and figure out where the puzzles are located and how they work.
-This was a brilliant idea as there’s nothing worse than having a puzzle game which either gives you the instructions on how to complete a puzzle or blatantly tells you what the answer is without you having to think about it.
-Instead, you may actually find yourself a little lost at times or unsure on what to do – that’s a good thing, it makes you use your head!
+This was a brilliant idea as there’s nothing worse than having a puzzle game that either gives you the instructions on how to complete a puzzle or blatantly tells you what the answer is without you having to think about it.
+Instead, you may actually find yourself a little lost at times or unsure of what to do – that’s a good thing, it makes you use your head!

 However, should you find yourself really stuck and you’re on the urge of either giving up or resorting to looking for the answer online – don’t.
 The game gives you up to three hints in regards to any situation.
 If you just want a clue on what you should be focusing on, pull tab ‘1’ and see what it says.
 If you’re still stuck, pull tab ‘2’ and get more guidance.
 Tab ‘3’ essentially tells you the answer in most cases.
 I admit, I had to use these hints on one of the stages as I was a little confused, but they don’t affect trophies and it means you’re not stuck on a puzzle for hours – allowing you to progress without feeling frustrated.
 Also, you’ll have all 100% of the trophies once you finish the game – there’s no missables or ones which require extra work.